What is Synthetic Monitoring?

 Synthetic monitoring can also be used to monitor network performance to IP addresses, hostnames, and mission-critical SaaS services or to set up tests between agents themselves.

-A unique feature in Kentik’s synthetic monitoring solution allows for “autonomous testing”, whereby the platform intelligently leverages actual network traffic data (provided by data sources such as netFlow) to automatically generate tests towards the most frequent network sources and destinations.
+Kentik’s synthetic monitoring automates test configurations using insights from actual network traffic.
+This allows for “autonomous testing”, whereby the platform intelligently leverages your network’s traffic data (provided by data sources such as NetFlow) to automatically generate tests towards the most frequent network sources and destinations.

 DNS Server Monitoring